 (iv) can be used independently of Licensed Data, and

-in each case only to the extent that the Data created incorporates Intellectual Property Rights owned by us and/or which is licensed by us from the Controller of Her Majesty’s Stationery Office.
+in each case only to the extent that the Data created incorporates Intellectual Property Rights owned by us and/or which is licensed by us from The Keeper of Public Records.

 So what does this mean in practice?